SaltyAom/arkflows/README.md

 ```

 ## Subscribe to the storage
-Purple tea is able to subscribe to the storage change in real-time.
+Arkflows is able to subscribe to the storage change in real-time.
 ```javascript
 import Store from "./purple.ts"